rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Vulnerability Details

-Get the details of a specific vulnerability by id
+This action is used to get the details of a specific vulnerability by id

 ##### Input